This guide was updated with new data and links in December 2020.

 The Essential Plan (EP) provides comprehensive managed care coverage with premiums ranging from $0 to $20 per month and very limited cost sharing for individuals earning between $17,609 and $25,520 annually, and individuals earning less than $17,609 who are not eligible for Medicaid but who are lawfully present in the U.S. This chart shows EP benefits and cost sharing for the four kinds of EP benefit packages, and here is a map with participating health plans by county.
 Nearly 800,000 New Yorkers are enrolled in the EP.

-Catastrophic plans are available through the Marketplace or directly from insurers for individuals under age 30 or older people who qualify for an affordability exemption and a hardship exemption.
+Catastrophic plans are available through the Marketplace or directly from insurers for individuals under age 30 or older people who qualify for an affordability exemption or a hardship exemption.
 While these policies are less expensive, the out-of-pocket costs are high: for most services, an enrollee must pay out more than $8,150 before benefits begin.
 Catastrophic plans are also not eligible for affordability subsidies.
-About 5,400 New Yorkers were enrolled in catastrophic plans in 2019.
+About 4,600 New Yorkers were enrolled in catastrophic plans in 2020.

 Child Health Plus (CHP) is available for all children up to age 19, regardless of immigration status.
 There is no cost-sharing of any kind permitted, and the benefits are comprehensive and include vision and dental.
 Coverage is free for a family of four earning less than $41,920 annually, and a family of four earning above that amount but less than $104,800 pays sliding scale monthly premiums ranging from $9 to $60 per child, with payments capped at three children.
 A family of four earning above $104,800 would pay the full premiums, but without any cost-sharing for services.
 Child-only coverage QHPs are also available through the Marketplace.
 Many families piece together coverage for everyone with CHP, EP, a QHP, or employer-sponsored coverage.
 Over 450,000 children were enrolled in CHP in New York in 2019.